 Campus life starts in your residence hall, where you’ll be a member of a Living Learning Community, a group of first-year students with shared interests — like nursing, athletics, business, sustainability, and service — who live together in themed “neighborhoods.”

-Next you’re invited to join one or more of Mount Mercy’s 30+ student-run clubs and organizations, like our nationally ranked Enactus Team, the Student Government Association, the Green Outdoor Club, the Stang Gang (Christian Fellowship) and the Mount Mercy Times, our student newspaper.
+Next you’re invited to join one or more of Mount Mercy’s 30+ student-run clubs and organizations, like our nationally ranked Enactus Team, the Student Government Association and the Mount Mercy Times, our student newspaper.

 Then there are the much-anticipated annual events like the Thanksgiving Dress Dinner, in which residence halls eat a family-style feast served by the faculty, the Winter Formal, Vegas Night, and “Last Person Standing,” a 24-hour endurance competition to win a year of free campus housing.
 Since we’re all hooked on American Idol, we even started our own Mount Mercy Idol, which draws big crowds for the finals during Spring Fling.